 - Direct shippers must file an annual direct shipment report with the ABLE Commission.

-- The consumer is required to verify, by electronic means or otherwise, that they are at least twenty-one (21) years of age.
+- The consumer is required to verify, by electronic means or otherwise, that they are at least 21 years of age.

 - Direct shippers shall ensure that all packages containing wine shipped directly to a consumer in Oklahoma are conspicuously labeled with the words “CONTAINS ALCOHOL: SIGNATURE OF PERSON AGE 21 OR OLDER REQUIRED FOR DELIVERY” or are conspicuously labeled with alternative wording preapproved by the ABLE Commission.

 - The Oklahoma ABLE Commission is interpreting their DTC statute to prohibit wineries from utilizing a fulfilment house to ship wine on their behalf.
 At this time, any wineries shipping wine to consumers in OK should be doing so from their own licensed premise.